 3. Invest in Assessments

-These are low-cost tools that provide outstanding insight, perspective, encouragement and affirmation.
+These are low-cost tools that provide outstanding insight, perspective and encouragement.
 They will affirm you in the obvious, position you in your strengths and encourage you in your interactions with others of the same and different personality style or strength.
-All-in-all, these are good tools to show you how God created you, gifted you and placed you in your home, work or community.
-Examples are DISC, Communique and Strength Finders 2.0
+Overall, these are good tools to show you how God created you, gifted you and placed you in your home, work or community.

 4. Find a Mentor or Life Coach

 This is so crucial in life.
 Choose someone around you who you respect and who is further ahead of you in life, not necessarily in age, but in their purposeful progress.
-A mentor can listen to you, provide you with great resources, pray for you with you around or not, challenge you, provide perspective and as I need often, provide a swift kick in the rear.
+A mentor can listen to you, provide you resources, pray for you while together or not, challenge you, share perspective and as I need often, deliver a swift kick in the rear.

-A life coach can also be effective for you because they can guide you through a process that is proprietary to them or a system they found works for those who have come to them for counsel.
+A life coach is effective for people because they can guide us through a process or system that is usually proprietary to them.
+They found things that works and they package it in a way that can help you.
 A good life coach will provide accountability, emotionally-detached insight and encouragement.
-The mentor and life-coach will believe in you even in your worst day.
+The mentor and life-coach will believe in you even on your worst day.

 Knowing our purpose is a life-long discovery process.
 It’s work, no doubt.
 No matter at what age you are reading this, you have not arrived.
 How God shapes one’s purpose looks different for each of us.
 It will take time to know your purpose, so take the time.

-Use the 4 tools mentioned above and begin living a life on-purpose!
+Use the four tools mentioned above and begin living a life on-purpose!

-Question: What is keeping you from exploring the 4 Ways to Know Your Purpose?
+Question: What tool(s) will you implement this week so that you Know Your Purpose?
 You can leave a comment by clicking here.